hdShang/arxiv-daily/docs/cs-AI/2025-06-05/papers/250604594v1-intelligent-channel-allocation-for-ieee-80211be-multi-link-operation.md

 ---
 layout: default
-title: Intelligent Channel Allocation for IEEE 802.11be Multi-Link Operation: When MAB Meets LLM
+title: "Intelligent Channel Allocation for IEEE 802.11be Multi-Link Operation: When MAB Meets LLM"
 ---

 # Intelligent Channel Allocation for IEEE 802.11be Multi-Link Operation: When MAB Meets LLM